 When it comes to streaming, the SiliconDust HDHomeRun is like the Holy Grail.

-Not the Monty Python version…I’m talking about the Raiders of the Lost Ark version of the Holy Grail.
+Not the Monty Python version…I’m talking about the Indiana Jones and the Last Crusade version of the Holy Grail.

 There’s one question I get asked all the time, and its usually some version of this: How do I stream live TV on my Android box?

 If you’ve ever wondered how to get your local channels, Sunday’s football game, or just the evening news on your streaming device, then this is how you can.

 A bit of history

 If you’re old enough, you may remember the days before cable TV.